The Almighty (band): 1994–1996

 Their fourth album, Crank, was released on Chrysalis in late 1994.
 The album saw the Almighty's musical style shift towards the band members original punk roots.
 They appeared on Top of the Pops in support of the first single, "Wrench", which reached Number 26 in the UK singles chart.
 The second single from the album, "Jonestown Mind", also reached Number 26.
 In the autumn they toured the UK in support of the album and spent seven weeks in Europe supporting Pantera.
 The band returned to tour Europe as headliners in early 1995.
 In May they recorded four tracks for a proposed EP.
 However, the band decided that the tracks were good enough to form the basis for a fifth album.
 They therefore decided to arrange two more recording sessions during 1995, recording four tracks each time, so that they would have enough for an album release in 1996.

 Their fifth album, Just Add Life, was released in 1996, with the lead single "All Sussed Out" reaching Number 28 in the UK singles chart.
 However, various record company issues and frustrations with the music industry in general saw the band disband later that year.

-2000–2002
+1999–2002

-The band reformed in 2000 and released the self-titled album The Almighty, replacing guitarist Pete Friesen with Nick Parsons.
+The band reformed in 1999 and released the self-titled album The Almighty in the following year, replacing guitarist Pete Friesen with Nick Parsons.
 A second album followed in 2001, Psycho-Narco, with a new bass player Gav Gray who replaced longtime bassist Floyd London.
 The band disbanded again with vocalist Ricky Warwick pursuing a solo career.

 In 2002 a compilation album, Wild and Wonderful was released, which included material from their three Polydor albums, along with covers of "Bodies", by the Sex Pistols, "You Ain't Seen Nuthin Yet" from Blood Fire & Live and "Keep on Rocking in the Free World" by Neil Young.